Health Chatter: Why hand hygiene matters at work

 How do germs get onto our hands to start with?

-A common source of germs is human feces, and even a tiny spec can contain thousands, if not millions of germs.
+A common source of germs is human feces, and even a tiny speck can contain thousands, if not millions of germs.
 That’s why it’s so vitally important to wash your hands after using the toilet.

 Germs can also get onto our hands when we cough or sneeze.
 Try to use a tissue, and always wash your hands afterwards.
 Dispose of your tissue straightaway and don’t leave it lying on a desk or work surface.